Business Administration Accounting

 - Leadership experiences in campus and/or community groups

 Graduates of the UC Lindner College of Business accounting program can find career opportunities in public and corporate accounting.
-Employers include both national and international public accounting firms (Big 4), regional and local public accounting firms, financial services firms, manufacturing firms and retailers and others.
+Employers include both national and international public accounting firms (Big 4), regional and local public accounting firms, financial services firms, manufacturing firms, and retailers.
 Examples of jobs include:

 - CPAs (Certified Public Accountants) in public auditing